How to identify genuine people in an organization

 by Mar 19, 2024Entrepreneur, HR, Management, Talent

-The term “A-player” has become commonplace in the modern workplace, universally understood to represent your organization’s top performers.
+The term “A-players” has become commonplace in the modern workplace, universally understood to represent your organization’s top performers.
 These individuals consistently deliver exceptional results and maintain higher standards of quality compared to their colleagues.

 The problem is that there never seem to be enough A-players.
 That means that organizations fight tooth and nail to recruit and hang onto these top players.